jgchoti/trip-planner-project/DESIGN.md

 - Which optimizations (e.g., indexes, views) did you create?
 Why?
   - Strive to have at least one index and one view -->

-Indexes will be created on `user_id`, `city_id`, and `activity_id` columns to optimize query performance for frequent operations like fetching user-specific trips, activities in a city, etc.
+- Indexes will be created on `username`, `city name`, `activity name`, and `trip start/end dates` columns to optimize query performance for frequent operations like fetching user-specific trips, activities in a city and sort trips within specific date ranges.

+- Views will be created:

+  - `trip_summary` view to fetch summarized information about trips
+  - `user_international_trips` viw to display trips where the user's country of residence does not match the country where the activities are planned (indicating an international trip).

 ## Limitations